Chapter 8: Advanced Techniques

 You: "Blocked on frontend work, waiting for designs."

-Alice: "I'm blocked on backend API.
+Alice: "I am blocked on backend API.
 Want to swap?
-I'll work on your
+I will work on

-backend task if you help me with frontend work I can do."
+your backend task if you help me with frontend work I can

 Creative unblocking through collaboration.